Latest News

 New Jersey Cannabis Business Applications

-By mspccpas | August 31, 2021
+By John Dimitrakis | August 31, 2021

 New Jersey’s Cannabis Regulatory Commission (“CRC”) has announced that it will soon begin accepting applications for licensure of cannabis businesses.
 Recently issued regulations provide a general outline stressing what the CRC will look for in potential licensees, as well as those receiving priority in the process.
 Who Gets Priority?
 Specifically,…